 His first interaction with Mercy Corps was in 1984, when his work with the peacebuilding think tank Conflict Management Group connected him with relief and development agencies on potential conflict-resolution projects.
 He has since joined Mercy Corps’ board of directors and serves as the compensation committee chair.

-His favourite thing about working with Mercy Corps is being able to visit the people and places the organisation supports.
+His favorite thing about working with Mercy Corps is being able to visit the people and places the organisation supports.

 Originally from Toledo, Ohio, Scott holds a degree in Russian studies and mathematics from Dartmouth College.
 He also attended Harvard Law School, where he was a founding member of the Harvard Negotiation Project, which aims to improve the practice of conflict resolution and negotiation.